rodrigosousaeoliveira/mypage/_projects/2020-05-14-mechanical-calculator.markdown

 - The **XOR** gate is way more complicated and I have not been able to come up with a simple enough design yet.
 You can make one with one **OR**, one **NAND**(NOT + AND), and one **AND** and this might be the best solution for now.[(Wikipedia)](https://en.wikipedia.org/wiki/XOR_gate)

 ![An XOR gate made with OR, NAND, and AND](/mypage/assets/images/mechanical-calculator/xor1.png)

+## Prototyping

+With the ideas for the mechanisms in mind, I started making a Solidworks assembly for the first gate.
+It was actually a NOR gate and the input bits were inverted inside by levers.
+Below you can see the first ever print.
+It is very basic, but the goal here was to get an idea of how small I could 3D print the parts and evaluate the tolerances.